LaSalle County, Illinois: History

 LaSalle County was formed on January 15, 1831, out of Tazewell and Putnam Counties.
 It is named for the early French explorer René-Robert Cavelier, Sieur de La Salle.
 La Salle was the first European recorded as entering the area.
-He traveled the Mississippi River upriver from the Gulf of Mexico, claimed the land for France, or rather as a possession of King Louis XIV of France, and named it Louisiana.
+He traveled the Mississippi River upriver from the Gulf of Mexico, claimed the land for France, or rather as a possession of King Louis XIV, and named it Louisiana.
 In 1680, he and Henry de Tonty built Fort Crevecoeur on the Illinois River in present-day Tazewell County, and in 1683, they constructed Fort St. Louis on Starved Rock in present-day LaSalle County.
 By 1857, the county was served by the daily arrivals of two trains of the Illinois Central Railroad.

 As William D. Boyce reportedly founded the Boy Scouts of America in Ottawa, the council is named for him.
 He and two other founders established the BSA, but Boyce is given the sole credit since his faction of the BSA adopted the other two competing factions' elements within the organization.
 LaSalle County is within what is called the Lowaneu District of the W.D.
 Boyce Council.

 In 1838, William Reddick, a local farmer and landowner, was elected sheriff of LaSalle County.
 He was hired to restore public order resulting from an influx of workmen creating the Illinois and Michigan Canal.
 Reddick served as sheriff for four consecutive two-year terms.
 After being elected to the Illinois State Senate, Reddick commissioned the construction of a luxurious Italianate home, now known as the Reddick Mansion.
 This structure is one of the largest surviving pre-Civil War homes in Illinois.
 The mansion was added to the National Register of Historic Places in 1973, as part of the Washington Park Historic District.

 The tri-county area of DeKalb, LaSalle, and Kendall has been influential in terms of its politics, sports, multimedia, industry, and technology.
 DeKalb County was the birthplace of plant hybridization (DeKalb, DeKalb Agricultural), the hot-air hand dryer (Sandwich, Sahara-Pak), and is the home of supermodel Cindy Crawford, at least 7 MLB players, two NFL coaches, and three NFL players.
 LaSalle County was home to the Westclox Company for many years, it was the site of the first Lincoln-Douglas Debates, and was the home to the discoverer of Pluto, as well as a Wild West figure, multiple published authors, a legendary NCAA athletic director and coach, and multiple political figures.
 Kendall County is the home to a seminal piece of 20th Century architecture, the birthplace of the Harvester Reaper, (as well as the precursor to the International Harvester Company), the plastic tackle box and plastic-injection molding, and is the home of multiple athletes, politicians, and a former Speaker of the House of Representatives.
 DeKalb, LaSalle, and Kendall Counties have all been featured in major films, with scripts either having been written by residents or former residents.